mattbierner/blog.mattbierner.com/_posts/2016-02-28-one-thesaurical-motherfucker.md

 **Output** - 214 Characters

-> O, proportional representation can you have information about​by the first brightening’s early electromagnetic radiation
+> O, proportional representation can you have information about by the first brightening’s early electromagnetic radiation
 >
-> What so proudly we hailed at the visible radiation’s not accept compromise​ bright and sunny,
+> What so proudly we hailed at the visible radiation’s not accept compromise bright and sunny,

 ## Source and Api